shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 + You can now load Ryan's visaulsfm container by running:
 `$ docker run -i -t ryanfb/visualsfm /bin/bash`

-*but don't do that _quite_ yet; read the 'accessing the innards' section before you do `docker run`.

 *If you already have boot2docker and haven't updated to the new tools* proceed as you usually do:

 `$ boot2docker start`